travisdoor/bl/docs/master/language.md

 definition.
 This directive slightly changes the way how the enumerator values are generated.
 By default, the enumerator starts with zero variant (if it's not explicitly changed by the programmer) and every following enumerator variant has a value set to the previous one plus one.
-The flags enumerator starts with the first variant set to 1 and the following variants are set to the left-bit-shifted value of the previous one.
+The flags enumerator start with the first variant set to 1 and the following variants are set to the left-bit-shifted value of the previous one.

 Enumerators marked as flags are also serialized as a combination of atomic flags instead of just one